Quick Answer

 Choosing Between Linen and Other Materials at Mattress Miracle

-After understanding how linen is made and why it requires such craftsmanship, customers often ask how it compares to other materials we carry.
+After understanding how linen is made and the craftsmanship behind European quality standards, customers often ask how it compares to other materials we carry.

 Here's our honest guidance: